Tim Vakoc: Post-injury

 Vakoc received the Purple Heart in his room at Walter Reed Army Medical Center during a private ceremony limited to immediate family members, Army personnel, and then-U.S. Senator Norm Coleman, who presented the medal.
 Due to the seriousness of Vakoc's injuries and his unstable condition, Coleman was able to expedite the granting of the award.

 After several months, he was transferred to the Minneapolis VA Medical Center, where he lay in a coma for six months.
 In the late spring of 2005, he began to show signs of improvement.
 With the help of the Yellow Ribbon Fund, a special computer was donated so that he could communicate with others.
 On June 1, 2005, a flag – signed by Vakoc and his unit – was given to him.
 His first message to the visitors who presented the flag was "TIM 4F" (the military code for unfit for duty) and then "OK".

 Death

-Vakoc died on June 20, 2009, at a nursing home in New Hope, Minnesota.
+Vakoc died on June 20, 2009, after a fall at a nursing home in New Hope, Minnesota.
+His funeral was held at the Cathedral of Saint Paul on June 26, 2009.
 His body was interred in Fort Snelling National Cemetery, Minneapolis.
+His death was found to be a result of neglect on the part of two employees who did not securely fasten him into a lift.